 The Prepper’s Guide to Winter Gardening

-Anyone can still grow a number of plants, vegetables, herbs and flowers in cold and even freezing temperatures.

-As a matter of fact, maintaining a winter garden is very beneficial.
+Anyone can still grow a number of plants, vegetables, herbs, and flowers in cold and even freezing temperatures.
+In fact, maintaining a winter garden is very beneficial.

 It helps not only the gardener himself but also the environment.
-There are many techniques that can help you garden any time of the year.
+There are many winter gardening techniques to help you grow food any time of the year.

 The Perks of Winter Gardening

 During winter, people tend to avoid the chilly outdoors and choose to spend the whole day snuggling under the sheets.
-If you were busy gardening, you would have no choice but to get out, be active and look after your plants.
+If you are busy gardening, you have no choice but to get out, be active, and look after your plants.

 Winter Gardening Tips for Preppers